mark3982/water.rs/README.md

 For more examples check out the `tests` directory in the source tree!
 Each test will demonstrate different parts of the library and how to use it.
 I aim to have everything working and compiling on the master branch.
 If you want bleeding edge you can select the `dev` branch or any other to find less tester but possibly newer features.

+Difference Of Channels
+===

+A Rust channel produces two devices.
+One transmits messages and the other recieves messages.
+To produce a bi-directional channel you need to do some work.
+Water provides bi-directional communication with two endpoints.
+Also, water allows one endpoint to transmit to one or more endpoints.
+You can however use Water to produce Rust channel like behavior by creating a single net for each two endpoints, and only using one or the other for transmitting and one for receiving.

 Network Bridge Types Supported
 ===